 Despite Protections for People With HIV, Advocates Express Concern With State Medicaid Work and Reporting Waivers

 The ADAP Advocacy Association hosted its annual conference in late September, and the conference covered many subject areas along this year's official theme, "Mapping a New Course to Protect the Public Health Safety Net."
-One panel was dedicated to trends in Section 1115 waivers, including the work requirements that have been designated markers of eligibility in some states.
-Such work requirements include working (and documenting) full-time employment -- approximately 30 hours per week.
+One panel was dedicated to trends in Section 1115 waivers, including the work or “community engagement” requirements that have been designated markers of eligibility in many states.
+Such requirements include working (and documenting) employment or other community engagement activities -- approximately 20 hours per week.

-Four states have had waivers approved for Medicaid work requirements, while seven states have applied for waivers and are awaiting approval, the Henry J. Kaiser Family Foundation reports.
+Four states have had waivers approved for Medicaid work requirements, while eleven states have applied for waivers and are awaiting approval.There are other states that are discussing 1115 waivers, but have not submitted any proposals to CMS.
 Despite the stereotype of Medicaid enrollees being unemployed and a drain on the system, in fact, 80% of households that receive Medicaid have someone working, and 60% of people who receive Medicaid are working full or part time.
 Their wages are still low enough to remain Medicaid eligible, however.
 Each state has its own threshold for Medicaid eligibility, but states have to abide by the standard set of at least 100% of the federal poverty level if they haven't expanded Medicaid.

-Indiana was the first state to implement this work requirement for Medicaid eligibility.
+Arkansas was the first state to implement a work requirement for Medicaid eligibility in 2018.
+New Hampshire and Indiana will have work requirements go into effect in 2019.
+In addition to work requirements, some states have, or are planning to implement reporting requirements that make maintaining coverage difficult.
 Since November 2015, over 91,000 people in Indiana have lost their Medicaid coverage due to not submitting specific paperwork on time, according to a report from National Public Radio (The current CMS Director was the architect of the Indiana plan, and it is though she was chosen to work in the Trump Administration for this reason).
 This paperwork also requires an enrollee to provide proof of residence, income, and family size.
-Failure to do so can result in a loss of coverage for three months.
+Currently, enrollees are allowed to reapply at any time if they were disenrolled due to noncompletion of redetermination paperwork.
+But under Indiana’s new 1115 waiver, failure to submit the redetermination paperwork can result in a loss of coverage for three months.
 Other states have followed suit and are waiting approval for their Medicaid 1115 waiver applications.

 Though a Medicaid enrollee might be able to find work, full-time employment could still elude them for several factors.
 For example, this can be the case if someone lives in an area without consistent work or lacks competency with computers or heavy equipment to fulfill job roles.